RobertFent/StackZero/README.md

 ## todo

-- .env
+- get NODE_ENV=production to work
+- more documentation (here and in code including ansible setup)
 - tests
-- rework css and organize it better
 - cicd
-- more documentation (here and in code including ansible setup)
 - verify everying in app.js is needed
 - ansible setup script maybe
 - use maintenance.html

-- INIT core/, client/ structure and start dev in main repo